Drug information

 Location: (1) HVTN 704/HPTN 085 – United States, Brazil, Peru, and Switzerland (2) HVTN 703/HPTN 081 – Sub-Saharan Africa

-Purpose: The purpose of these studies was to evaluate the safety and efficacy of VRC01 administered every 8 weeks in preventing HIV-1 infection among adults who were at risk of acquiring HIV.4,5,27
+Purpose: The purpose of these studies was to evaluate the safety and efficacy of VRC01 given every 8 weeks in preventing HIV among adults who were at risk of acquiring HIV.4,5,28

-Selected Study Results: Results published in the New England Journal of Medicine (2021) showed that overall, VRC01 did not significantly protect participants from acquiring HIV in either trial.
-The overall lack of efficacy was due to a low percentage of VRC01-sensitive virus circulating in the regions where the trials were conducted.
-When looking at the effectiveness of VRC01 infusions in preventing the acquisition of VRC01-sensitive HIV strains in participants from both trials, VRC01 was 75% effective.
-The number and severity of side effects were similar across treatment groups.27
+Selected Study Results: Results published in the New Engl J Med (2021) showed that VRC01 did not significantly protect participants from getting HIV in either trial.
+The overall lack of efficacy was due to a low number of VRC01-sensitive virus in the regions where the trials were conducted.
+When looking specifically at how well VRC01 prevented participants in both trails from getting VRC01-sensitive HIV strains, VRC01 was 75% effective.
+The number and severity of side effects were similar across treatment groups.28

-Additional studies evaluating VRC01 or VRC01LS for HIV prevention have been completed, including the Phase 1 IMPAACT P1112 trial (NCT02256631) that looked at the safety and pharmacokinetics of three bNAbs (VRC01, VRC01LS, and VRC07-523LS) in HIV-exposed infants who were at increased risk of mother-to-child HIV transmission.6 Results to this trial are available from J Infect Dis (2020) and J Infect Dis (2021).
+Additional studies evaluating VRC01 or VRC01LS for HIV prevention have been completed, including the Phase 1 IMPAACT P1112 trial (NCT02256631) that looked at the safety and pharmacokinetics of three bNAbs (VRC01, VRC01LS, and VRC07-523LS) in HIV-exposed infants who were at increased risk of mother-to-child HIV transmission.6 Results to this trial are available from J Infect Dis (2020), J Infect Dis (2021), and J Pediatric Infect Dis Soc (2025).

 For more details on the studies listed above, see the Health Professional version of this drug summary.